All Episodes

 It was telling readers the looming dangers of a new ice age.

-The year was 19 or 1895, and it was just one of four different time periods in the last 100 years when major print media predicted an impending climate crisis.
+The year was 19 there, 1895, and it was just one of four different time periods in the last 100 years when major print media predicted an impending climate crisis.

 Just as the weather has changed over time, so has the reporting, blowing hot or cold with short-term changes in temperature.

-Following the Ice Age threats from the late 1800s, fears of an imminent and icy catastrophe were compounded in the 20s by Arctic explorer Donald McMillan and an obsession with the news of his polar expedition, as the Times put it on February 24th, 1895.
+Following the ice age threats from the late 1800s, fears of an imminent and icy catastrophe were compounded in the 20s by Arctic explorer Donald Macmillan and an obsession with the news of his polar expedition.

 Those concerns lasted well into the late 20s.